A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Sufficient conditions

+\ref{g1}:\ This assumption is introduced to simplify the analysis.
+The case $\ell_0 = \infty$ can also be handled by our method, as discussed at the end of Section~\ref{subsection:vtwosided}.
+Moreover, the general solution method presented in Section~\ref{subsec:general} also covers the case $\ell_0 = \infty$.

-\item Here we assume that $g(x)$ is eventually \emph{not subharmonic} as $x$ goes small.
-Let us point out that it is unnecessary to consider this case where there exists $a$ such that $\mathcal{L}g(x) > 0$ for $x \in (-\infty, a)$.
-If $g$ attains its maximum at $\beta$, then $\LL \hat{g}(x) =0$ for $x <\beta$ holds; and thus, the case of $\mathcal{L}g(x) > 0$ does not arise.
-If $g$ does not attain its maximum, then it follows from the proof of Proposition \ref{prop:conditionA} that there exists no optimal stopping time.
-Thus, this case is of no significance.
-As a result, without loss of generality, we may assume that there is no $a$ such that $\mathcal{L}g(x) > 0$ for $x \in (-\infty, a)$.
-However, it cannot be said that assumption (c) holds in general: we cannot rule out the possibility that the set $D := \{ x : \mathcal{L}g(x) > 0 \}$ may have infinitely many connected components, although this is rather a restricted case.
+\ref{g2}:\ Let us point out that it is unnecessary to consider the case in which there exists $a_0$ such that $g$ is strictly subharmonic on $(-\infty, a_0)$.
+If $g$ attains its maximum at $\beta$, then $\LL \hat{g}(x) = 0$ for all $x < \beta$; hence this case does not arise.
+If $g$ does not attain its maximum, then it follows from the proof of Proposition~\ref{prop:conditionA} that no optimal stopping time exists.
+Therefore, this case is irrelevant.
+Under Assumption \ref{assump:g}~\ref{g6}, it then follows that there exists some $a_0$ such that superharmonic on $(-\infty, a_0)$.